giladju/giladju.github.io/_posts/2017-02-19-insights-from-getting-my-cable-tv-to-work.markdown

 Says the [ThinkGeek t-shirt](http://www.thinkgeek.com/product/388b/)

-Us devops dudes are required to fix all the computer issues for the extended family, and quite rightly, as we are most quilified to figure out what has gone wrong on the PC, home network, or excel sheet.
+Us devops dudes are required to fix all the computer issues for the extended family, and quite rightly, as we are most qualified to figure out what has gone wrong on the PC, home network, or excel sheet.
 Well, not the excel sheet, but you get the idea.

-Sarcasm aside, I recently encounted issues with our home internet-based cable TV provider, and resolving these issues brought me to write this post.
+Sarcasm aside, I recently encountered issues with our home Internet-based cable TV provider, and resolving these issues brought me to write this post.

-Recently one of the Israeli cellular providers, namely Cellcom, has branched into Home TV providing, they have an interesting solution that is based on a combination of DVB-T and internet connectivity.
+Recently one of the Israeli cellular providers, namely Cellcom, has branched into Home TV providing, they have an interesting solution that is based on a combination of DVB-T and Internet connectivity.

 My network setup at home is based on a ADSL connection, a router with Wifi for the ground floor, a connection to the top floor through power line adapters.